 Hi-Lo Counting System (For beginners)

 This is a counting method developed by Harvey Dubner in 1963.
 This system is perfect for the ones who are just starting to play blackjack, it is definitely a quick and easy way to learn.
 The principle is simple.
 Each card is assigned a value.
+It almost works as a card counting simulator.
+This is basic but could be worth it.

 2, 3, 4, 5 and 6 are given the value of +1.